 Clinical Trials Led by Tanya M. Trippett

-- A Phase I Study of Cabazitaxel in Children and Teens with Persistent Solid Tumors
+- A Phase I/II Study of Cobimetinib in Children and Young Adults with Previously Treated Solid Tumors

 - A Phase I/II Study of Neratinib in Children and Adolescents with Recurrent or Persistent Cancer

 Most major health insurers offer plans that include MSK as one of their in-network providers.
 If MSK is in-network, it means all our doctors are too.
 Medicaid and New York State Medicare also provide benefits for care at MSK.Learn more